• The Roku Streaming Stick 4K just replaced the Roku Streaming Stick Plus, with faster performance and Dolby Vision.

 The Roku Ultra is expensive, but true to its name, it will give you the most comprehensive Roku experience that money can buy.
 As with other high-end Roku devices, you get thousands of channels, full 4K resolution and extremely fast navigation.
-But with the Ultra, you also get an Ethernet port for a steadier Internet connection, as well as a USB port and a microSD port to provide your own videos and music.
+But with the Ultra, you also get an Ethernet port for a steadier Internet connection, as well as a USB port to provide your own videos and music.

-Read our full Roku Ultra review.
+Read our full Roku Ultra (2020) review.

-Read our full Roku Premiere review.
+Read our full Roku Express 4K Plus review.